-A residential, pre-college program engaging high school juniors and seniors in substantive discussions of remarkable works.
+A residential, pre-college academic summer camp engaging teens rising into their junior and senior years in substantive discussions of remarkable works.
 5 sessions, 2 campuses, 1 inspired intellectual adventure!
 Read More!

 During the week, students attend small classes in three or four subject areas (e.g., seminar, lab, language, and/or music) that are guided by the college’s experienced faculty.
 (New to the curriculum this year are classes in the visual arts and logic & rhetoric.)
 Students also enjoy off-campus excursions that are fun and provide a great introduction to rich culture, history, and beauty that surround each campus.
 Daily activities include workshops, study groups, and down-time for studying and hanging out with new friends.

 Students live in college dormitories alongside carefully selected Resident Assistants—current or recently graduated St. John’s students—and eat in the campus dining hall.